 The City's leases have no variable payment components.
-The lease liabilities are measured at a discount rate of 2.75%, which is the City's incremental borrowing.
-As a result of the above leases, the City has recorded intangible right-to-use assets assets totaling \$537,489 as of April 30, 2023, which is included in Note 3 - Capital Assets.
+The lease liabilities are measured at a discount rate of 2.75%, which is the City's incremental borrowing rate.
+As of April 30, 2024, intangible right-to-use lease assets amounted to \$197,574, net of accumulated amortization, which is included in Note 3 - Capital Assets.